-For more than 40 years, Americans United for Life (AUL) has been on the cutting edge of the pro-life movement’s most effective strategies through well-planned and executed education, legislation, and litigation.
+For nearly 50 years, Americans United for Life (AUL) has been on the cutting edge of the pro-life movement’s most effective strategies through well-planned and executed education, legislation, and litigation.
 The late Representative Henry Hyde, one of AUL’s most dedicated trustees and a lion of the pro-life movement, described our organization as a “thoughtful, strategic leader,” a role we have played since our inception.

 Throughout the 1960s, pro-abortion forces built the public case for the “liberalization” of abortion laws against little organized opposition.
 In 1967, Colorado became the first state to legalize abortion in cases of rape, incest, risk to maternal health, and fetal deformity.
 Within the next three years, a dozen more states followed.
 New York’s repeal of its abortion law in 1970, legalizing abortion-on-demand virtually throughout pregnancy, was a watershed event that ironically began to turn the tide in the other direction.
 The New York legislature undid the repeal a year later, only to see the new law vetoed by Governor Nelson Rockefeller.
 Efforts to legalize abortion in other states stalled, notably in Michigan, where a pro-abortion referendum in 1972 failed by a colossal margin.

-It was in the midst of this anti-life crisis, in August 1971, that a diverse group of pro-life activists, spearheaded by Brent Bozell, a colleague of William F. Buckley, gathered in Washington, D.C. to form AUL, the first national pro-life organization.
-The first Chairman of the Board was George Huntston Williams, then-Hollins Professor of Divinity at Harvard.
+It was in the midst of this anti-life crisis, in August 1971, that a diverse group of pro-life activists, spearheaded by Brent Bozell, a colleague of William F. Buckley, gathered in Washington, D.C. to form Americans United for Life, the first national pro-life organization.
+George Huntston Williams, then-Hollins Professor of Divinity at Harvard, served as the board’s first chairman.
 They had the audacious aim of ensuring the protection of unborn life in the law.
 Since that day, AUL has worked for comprehensive legal protection of human life from conception to natural death.
 Its goal, as eloquently stated by former board member, the late Father Richard John Neuhaus, is an America where all unborn children are welcomed in life and protected in law.

 Within a year of our inception, AUL’s first book project, Abortion and Social Justice, was published.
 Here was a manifesto that sought to rally Americans to the principles of justice and equality under the law that form the heart of the debate over abortion.

-January 1973, of course, brought the catastrophe of Roe v.
+January 1973 brought the catastrophe of Roe v.
 Wade.
-The AUL board wisely chose to turn over the reins to a nationally prominent medical attorney, Dennis J. Horan, managing partner of one of Chicago’s largest law firms.
-Horan’s vision was simple: AUL and the movement needed a legal defense fund, an entity to draft laws that would do what was possible to save unborn life, while laying siege to Roe by ensuring that such laws were properly defended in the courts.
+Dennis J. Horan, a nationally prominent medical attorney and managing partner of a major Chicago law firm, assumed the leadership of Americans United for Life.
+Horan’s vision was simple: Americans United for Life and the larger life movement needed to draft laws that would do what was possible to save unborn life, while at the same time laying siege to Roe by ensuring that such laws were properly defended in the courts.
 For several years, Horan and a handful of colleagues did this on nights and weekends, on top of their demanding legal practices.
-Horan remained AUL’s driving force from 1973 until his untimely death in 1988, and the focus on abortion’s harm to women became central to AUL’s advocacy.
+(Horan remained AUL’s driving force from 1973 until his death in 1988, and the focus on abortion’s harm to women became central to AUL’s advocacy.)